 Rescate Zoo Ave in Costa Rica is now Rescate Wildlife Rescue Center

-By the mid-1990s, the facility in La Garita de Alajuela had evolved to include a highly functional Wildlife Rescue Center, a Lifetime Care Sanctuary for non-releasable animals and a Conservation Breeding Center for the reproduction and release of endangered species.
+By the mid-1990s, changes were evident.
+The site in La Garita de Alajuela had grown.
+Now, it included a proficient Wildlife Rescue Center.
+Additionally, there was a Lifetime Care Sanctuary.
+This is for animals that can’t be released.
+There was also a Conservation Breeding Center.
+Its purpose?
+To breed and release endangered species.

 However, there was a challenge.
 Rescate Wildlife Rescue Center was rescuing species from all over Costa Rica.
 Thus, there was a need for different release sites.
 These sites had to match the animals’ natural habitats.
 As a result, in the late 1990s, two new sites were created.
 One was the Bosque Escondido Wildlife Refuge.
 It spans 1,800 acres of dry tropical forest in Nicoya Peninsula.
 The other was Golfito.
 This site covers 90 acres of tropical rainforest on the Osa Peninsula.
 Dedicated staff live at these sites.
 They carry out an effective soft-release process.
 This ensures rescued wildlife has the best chance of survival.